ihodes/marion-api/docs/marion-api.md

 A schedule ties a Protocol to a Person, initiating the protocol on a recurring basis (starting at `start_at`), or once, depending on the `frequency`.

     id            ::  id
-    active        ::  boolean (default: true)
     person        ::  id, references Person
     protocol      ::  id, references Protocol
+    createdAt     ::  Timestamp
-    sendTime      ::  string (HH:MM:SS)
+    sendTime      ::  Hour, (0-24)
-    frequency     ::  string \in [daily, monday..sunday, once]
+    frequency     ::  String \in [daily, mondays..sundays, once] active        ::  Boolean (default: true)

 ### The Response Object

 Responses represent a Person's response to a given Protocol.

-`intent` is a summary of Person's communication via the protocol. `messages_exchanged` is a map of state_strings to messages recieved from the Person at that State. `completed_at` is the time at which the Protocol reached a terminal state, or timed out (thus terminating the Protocol).

     id                    ::  id
     person                ::  id, references Person
     state                 ::  id, references State
     protocolInstance      ::  id, references ProtocolInstance
-    intent                ::  string (TBI)
-    completedAt           ::  datetime
-    createdAt             ::  datetime
-    messagesExchanged     ::  {string:string} (currently responseText::String, TBI)
+    messageName           ::  String, references a message in State that is being responsed to createdAt             ::  Timestamp
+    text                  ::  String, the actual response to the message completedAt           ::  Timestamp

 ### The Protocol Object